General Information: The SALSA MLPA Probemix P179 Limb malformations-1 is a

 ROR2 have been shown to result in brachydactyly type B, and in autosomal recessive Robinow syndrome.

-ROR2 gene.
-In addition, ten reference probes are included detecting different autosomal chromosomal locations.
-Complete probe sequences and the identity of the genes detected by the reference probes is available online (www.mlpa.com).
+ROR2 gene, one probe for each exon and two probes for exon 1.
+In addition, ten reference probes are included that detect autosomal chromosomal locations.
+Complete probe sequences and the identity of the genes detected by the reference probes are available online (

-This probemix contains nine quality control fragments generating amplification products between 64 and 105 nt: four DNA Quantity Fragments (Q-fragments), two DNA Denaturation Fragments (D-fragments), one benchmark fragment, and one chromosome X and one chromosome Y-specific fragment.
-More information on how to interpret observations on these control fragments can be found in the MLPA General Protocol and online at www.mlpa.com.
+This probemix contains nine quality control fragments generating amplification products between 64 and 105 nt: four DNA Quantity fragments (Q-fragments), two DNA Denaturation fragments (D-fragments), one Benchmark fragment, and one chromosome X and one chromosome Y-specific fragment.
+More information on how to interpret observations on these control fragments can be found in the MLPA General Protocol and online at